A Guide to Change Management Process

 8. Learn and Adapt

-After every big change, do a quick post-mortem.
+After every big change, do a quick lessons learnt.

 - What went well?